 One exception to Florida’s statute of limitations for medical malpractice applies to underage victims.
-Specifically, the statute of limitations for medical malpractice is extended for children under eight years old.
+Specifically, the statute of limitations for medical malpractice is extended to children under eight years old.
 The reasoning behind this exception is that young children sometimes experience delayed symptoms of injuries and illnesses caused by medical malpractice.
 For example, certain types of brain injuries don’t manifest until children reach school age.
 A representative may file a medical malpractice lawsuit in Florida up until a child’s eighth birthday.

 Another exception to the medical malpractice statute of limitations applies if the medical provider engaged in fraud.
-Fraud extends the filing deadline an additional two years from the date that the injury was discovered.
+Fraud extends the filing deadline an additional two years from the date the injury was discovered.
 However, even when fraud is present, a medical malpractice lawsuit cannot be filed if more than seven years have passed since the malpractice occurred.